 Yes, I did disappear for about two weeks there.
 My time was being spent wisely though!
 I threw myself into working on a postdoc application, which literally consumed my days with the exception of last weekend.
 I did get a short reprieve because I had my first out of Astana trip in Kazakhstan!

 A group of us caught a flight late Friday night with SCAT airlines.
 Yes, you read that right, SCAT.
 Luckily it wasn’t too bad despite it having a less than awesome reputation in Kazakhstan.
-Reed and I were literally in the very last row of the plane and I was sandwiched between him and a very large manspreader.
+My husband and I were literally in the very last row of the plane and I was sandwiched between him and a very large manspreader.
 Note the abundant physical space allotted to me.
 So comfortable.
 Thank goodness it was only a two-hour flight.

 We had drivers waiting for us at Almaty Airport who took us to our destination: Shymbulak.
 Despite being only about 15 miles/25 kilometers from Almaty, the drive took about an hour because it was mountainous and made the switchbacks in western parts of the U.S. look wide and generous; they had also had a small flash flood across parts of the road and a landslide higher up earlier in the day.
 This didn’t bother our driver though.
 He was one of the happiest men I’ve met in Kazakhstan, which is even more amazing considering it was 1:30 AM when we arrived into Almaty.
 He had a jolly laugh and a friendly disposition that lessened our fatigue and made the drive go by quickly.

 Our entire drive was dark, so we really had no idea what the landscape looked like until morning.
 When we left Astana, the temperature was in the high 60s and low 70s.
 When we awoke in the mountains, it was snowing!
 And not a light snow, but a dense, rainy snow coming down in sheets.
 And fog!
 Oh my goodness was it foggy up there.